omagerio/ospf/README.md

 - `async onBeforeReplace()`: called before a component is replaced (with addChild() to a new component for example);
 - `async onAfterReplace()`: called before a component is replaced (with addChild() to a new component for example);
 - `async onBeforeDestroy()`: called before a component is destroyed (removed with removeChild(), cascades to children);
-- `async parseInput()`: parses user input to update components status.
+- `async onParseInput()`: parses user input to update components status.
 It is automatically called when an event is handled.
-Must call `await super.parseInput()` inside.
 Use this method when you want to alter the state of the component based on user input.

 ### Handling events ###
 - `async onBeforeEvent(event)`: called when an event is fired, but before other calls.